miklosban/lottery/README.md

 options:

-''extrachock'' - print more measseges to feel what is happening
+''extrachock'' - print more messeges to feel what is happening

 > playgame(extrashock <- TRUE)